freeCodeCamp/chinese/chinese/articles/understanding-redux-the-worlds-easiest-guide-to-beginning-redux.md

 Hence, the `return state` statement within the reducer will return this value, `{contacts: contacts}` as the initial state of the application.

-At this point, the app now works — just like before.
+At this point, the app now works—just like before.
 The only difference here is that the initial state of the application is now managed by the Reducer.

 Let’s keep refactoring.